 - Cover bowl with glad wrap and leave in a warm place to let the yeast do its thing for 2-3 hours until it has increased in size by half.

-- Knock the dough down with little punch (feels good), then using floured hands, divide the mixture into 9 buns (give each ball a little kneed and squeeze to help get any other air bubbles out) and place dough balls in a 3 x 3 square lightly baking tin / casserole dish.
+- Sprinkle the top with flour, then knock the dough down with little punch, then using floured hands and a spatula, divide the mixture into 9 buns (give each ball a little kneed and squeeze to help get any other air bubbles out) and place dough balls in a 3 x 3 square lightly baking tin / casserole dish.

 - Cover again with glad wrap and leave for another hour – they will rise again and start to join together a little.

-- For the crosses, combine the flour and milk/water to make the paste for the crosses and pipe over buns to resemble crosses (I make my own home made piping bags using grease-proof paper via the method described here).
+- For the crosses, combine the flour and milk/water to make the paste for the crosses and pipe over buns to resemble crosses (I don’t have a piping bag but instead use a zip lock bag and snip the corner off ).

-- Brush the tops with the egg yolk glaze, then bake in oven for 25 minutes until golden brown.
+- Combine the egg yolk and water to make a glaze, brush*** the tops with the egg yolk glaze, then bake in oven for 30 – 35 minutes until golden brown.

 - Allow to cool for 5 mins, then break up buns, split in half and serve with good quality organic butter (or almond butter if dairy free).